TomDDG/ZXPicoMD/README.md

 # ZXPicoMD
 Raspberry Pico ZX Spectrum Microdrive Hardware Emulator

+Hardware emulation of 8 microdrives for the ZX Spectrum only (no plans to adapt this for the QL).
+Main features are:
+- 8 Microdrives
+- OLED and buttons to navigate the menu - load, save & format cartridges as well as other options (see menu section below)
+- FAT32 & exFAT supported SD cards up to a theoretical 256TB (I've only tested a lowly 64GB)
+- Reset button just in case (also makes it easier to flash the Pico)
+- Buzzer in case you like a buzzing sound to "simulate" the drive motor
+- Includes a version of my Z80onMDR tool (https://github.com/TomDDG/Z80onMDR_lite) to make it easy to load Z80 & SNA snapshots

 Built from the ground up using the the Pico C SDK (https://raspberrypi.github.io/pico-sdk-doxygen/).
 Big thanks to Alex from OqtaDrive fame (https://codeberg.org/xelalexv/oqtadrive) for help with understanding the Microdrive hardware & toubleshooting.

 Some additional references:
 - Spectrum Microdrive Book - https://spectrumcomputing.co.uk/entry/2000365/Book/Spectrum_Microdrive_Book
 - Microdrive & Interface 1 Manual - https://spectrumcomputing.co.uk/entry/2000442/Book/Microdrive_and_Interface_1_Manual

 Code makes extensive use of the excellent Pico SD Card Library by carlk3 (https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico).
 This gives full access to the also excellent small embedded systems FatFS (http://elm-chan.org/fsw/ff/00index_e.html).
-FatFS means ZXPicoMD is fully compatible with FAT32 & exFAT formatted micro SD cards including LFN support and cards up to a theoretical 256TB (I've only tested a lowly 64GB).

 ## The Circuit